Founder / Backstory

 Sierra is currently leading an initiative, alongside Dr. Peter Goadsby and Dr. Owen White, to get Visual Snow Syndrome recognized by the World Health Organization (WHO), so it can be designated its own code within the International Classification of Diseases (ICD).
 If approved, this ICD code will allow for VSS to achieve global clinical/scientific legitimacy and recognition.
 It can also generate better outcomes for healthcare providers, researchers, and VSS patients, including eligibility for insurance coverage and financial support — a cause that has been deeply personal and important to Sierra since she founded VSI.

-With her B.S.C. in Communication Studies concentrated on behavioral sciences and health communication from the University of Miami, Sierra is passionate about empowering others to overcome adversity and making neuroscience more accessible for people of all ages, backgrounds, and degrees of health literacy.
+With her B.S.C. in Communication Studies concentrated on behavioral sciences, health communication, and qualitative data analysis from the University of Miami, Sierra is passionate about empowering others to overcome adversity and making neuroscience more accessible for people of all ages, backgrounds, and degrees of health literacy.
 Her activism and efforts have brought VSS to television, news publications, and podcasts/radio.
 VSI has sponsored events, like the Daytime Emmy Awards, and garnered support from public figures, such as The Beatles’ Ringo Starr.
-Sierra’s story has also been featured in news & media outlets, such as Business Insider and CBS.
+Sierra’s story has also been featured in news & media outlets, such as Business Insider, Healthcare Brew, CBS, and more.
 She also produces educational videos and multimedia content about VSS for healthcare professionals and patients.

 Sierra has been the host of her own radio show and is a Writer/Reporter whose articles and photographs have been published in The Miami Herald.
 She is also a professional voice actress and award-winning photographer.